wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

 **Access Control Namespace** - Provides a unique scope for addressing ACS resources within your application.
 The namespace contains your settings, such as the IPs you trust, the RP applications you want to serve, the rules that you apply to incoming tokens, and it displays the endpoints that the application and the developer use to communicate with ACS.

-The following figure shows how ACS authentication works with a web application:
+The following figure shows how ACS authentication works with a web site:

 ![][0]